Utsavj06/MicroFront-Ecom/Readme.md

 viii> After Running the All Projects

       a) Select the Product on Home Screen by adding into cart.
-      b) Clicking on Cart will Redirect
-         to Cart Application where You can
-         get all Cart items and you can          also Modify the Cart Item present.
+      b) Clicking on Cart will Redirect to Cart Application where You can get all Cart items and you can also Modify the Cart Item present.
-      c) There is checkout button which
-         Redurect You to Checkout Page
+      c) There is checkout button which Redirect You to Checkout Page

+=> Steps to Use Application

+i> Select Product and Add to Cart ii>  Click on Cart placed at header. iii> Click Proceed to Checkout Button to Go Checkout Page.

 Thank You